-Augmentations and other contributions are accounted for in accordance with the agreement under which they are paid, or in the absence of such agreement, they are recognised when received.
+Augmentations and other supplementary pensions funding are accounted for in accordance with the agreement under which they are paid, or in the absence of such agreement, they are recognised when received.

-Employers' deficit funding contributions are accounted for in accordance with the agreement under which they are being paid.
+Employer deficit funding contributions are accounted for in accordance with the agreement under which they are being paid.
 In the absence of an agreement, they are accounted for on a receipts basis.